anjerodev/unsplashjs/README.md

 The library is based in the official, but with some key changes in the response handling, which always will returns an object with the properties `data` and `error`.

+## Installation

+This is a Deno package, but it can be used in Node.js as well.

+You can find the installation commands for every package manager in the [jsr package documentation](https://jsr.io/@anjerodev/unsplashjs).

 ## Usage

 ### Declare the client